 Every product you add to your store (aka listing) requires from you to use one credit of “zero insertion fees“.
 You get 200 credits per month, and once you pass the limit you start paying per insertion.

 Luckily, as a beginner you are not very likely to face any insertion fees due to your eBay selling limits, but as your business grows this is an expense you should expect to face.

 Typically by the time you subscribe to an eBay store you can already cover the expense with your profits, which is yet another great reason to choose to start dropshipping on eBay if you ask me.

 How much credit you need

-The biggest expenses of your dropshipping store is buying the products you sell.
-After all, even if you sell a product for 30% profit margin per sale you still have to pay most of the money from the sale to the supplier that process the order and ships the item to your buyer.
+The biggest expense of your dropshipping store is buying the products you sell.
+After all, even if you sell a product for 30% profit margin per sale you still have to pay most of the money from the sale to the dropshipping supplier that processes the order and ships the item to your buyer.

 The problem new sellers face is that when you start dropshipping on eBay and get paid with PayPal, it is the PayPal account, not the eBay account, that causes a trouble.
 PayPal tends to perform a 21-day hold of funds of 15-20% of the money that comes into it.

 Even if you choose to use a different payment processing solution such as the eBay managed payments as of January 2021 it is unknown if they would hold your funds as well or not (if you do know anything about it, please comment on this article).